jasonplatts/tailwindcss-nova-ext/README.md

 Enable the extension in the extension library within Nova.

+## Issues

+* Autocomplete suggestions of class names that contain hyphens are not the most relevant after the user has typed past the first hyphen.
+This has to do with the type being parsed into separate words based on where hyphens are present.
+* Autocompletion of customizations have not yet been added.

+## Future Plans

+This extension does not currently work the same way as the VS Code Tailwind extension, which uses a language server and requires a functioning installation of Tailwind within the active project.
+Therefore, there is currently no processing of customizations.
+This will likely be added to a future update.

 ## License

 This extension is not created or officially endorsed by Tailwind Labs.
-This is my first attempt at an extension and an open source project.
-The repo is public and available at https://github.com/jasonplatts/tailwindcss-nova-ext.git.